00xbyte/00xbyte.github.io/_posts/2024-06-09-achieving-creativity-using-critical-thinking.md

 image: /assets/img/post/pizza_tesla.jpg
 authors:
 - 00xbyte
+description: How to be creative?
+This post will help you improve creativity through 3 easy steps.
+This post argues that critical thinking can actually unlock your creativity!
+Learn a 3-step process to break down problems, challenge assumptions, and find surprising solutions.
+Plus, a hilarious example of using it for... getting Elon Musk to talk about pizza.
 ---

 As security researchers, we are often required to think creatively in order to think of edge cases and find vulnerabilities.
 Creativity is commonly referred to as the attribute of 'non-systematical' thinking, 'non-analytical' thinking, or in other words - thinking outside the box.
 So much so that creative thinking is many times perceived as the complete opposite of critical thinking.